Custom SQL Queries

 Various SQL extensions can require a special character as the variable's first character.
 For instance, this can be the "at" sign (@) for Transact-SQL or the colon (:) for PL/SQL.
 Insert the required character before the parameter name within the custom SQL query.

-After you specified the SQL query, click Next.
+After you specify the SQL query, click Next.
 On the next page, you can add query parameters and specify its settings.

 Validation of Custom SQL Queries